 Any application requesting to connect to ArcGIS Online or any web services that use TLS 1.2 only will fail to connect.
 Examples include, but are not limited to, ArcGIS Online, base maps, geocoding services, ready-to-use routing services, Living Atlas, and so forth.

 Will there be any patches released for ArcGIS Enterprise, ArcGIS Server, or Portal for ArcGIS?

 No, please refer to the following Technical Article for additional information regarding required steps for your software version and operating system.
 FAQ: How is ArcGIS Enterprise and its associated software components, ArcGIS Server and Portal for ArcGIS, affected by disabling TLS 1.0 and 1.1?

 When will the TLS 1.2 patches be available for all versions of ArcGIS Desktop?

-At the time of writing, the patches for ArcGIS for Desktop 10.2.1, 10.4., 10.4.1, 10.5.1, and 10.6.1 are available here: ArcGIS Desktop TLS Patch.
-For all other versions, Esri will release patches when available.
+Patches are available for all supported versions of ArcGIS for Desktop, and are available here: ArcGIS Desktop TLS Patch.
 To get updates about patches and other TLS 1.2 information, please click the subscribe button on the bottom of the Esri Support TLS page.